Topologies on the future causal completion: The topology

-The map $\overline{s}$ is continuous: First, the assignment $ p \mapsto I^- (p) $ is inner continuous in any regular chr. space (Theorem \ref{IC}) and is outer continuous in causally continuous chr. spaces, and causally simple chr. spaces are causally continuous (Theorem \ref{CSCC}), whereas g.h. spacetimes are causally simple (see \cite{BEE}. e.g., and also g.h. chr. spaces are causally simple almost by definition).
-Now let $a$ be a convergent sequence in $N$.
-Then by i.o.-continuity of $I^-_N$ the sequence $k \mapsto I_N^-(a(k))$ and also the sequence $k \mapsto I_N^-(a(k) ) \cap E(M)$ converges.
-As $E$ is a homeomorphism onto its image, mapping compacta to compacta, the sequence $k \mapsto E^{-1} (I_N^-(a(n))$ converges as well.
-Then Th. \ref{HausdorffInnerOuter} and Th. \ref{HB} imply the assertion.
+The map $\overline{s}$ is continuous: First, the assignment $ p \mapsto I^- (p) $ is inner continuous in any regular chr. space (Theorem \ref{IC}) and is outer continuous in causally continuous chr. spaces, and g.h. manifolds are causally continuous (see \cite{BEE}. e.g.).
+Now let $a$ be a sequence in $N$ convergent w.r.t. the manifold topology.
+Then by i.o.-continuity of $I^-_N$ the sequence $k \mapsto I_N^-(a(k))$ and also the sequence $k \mapsto I_N^-(a(k) ) \cap E(M)$ converges in $\tau_{io}$ and thus also in $d_1$ (following Theorems \ref{HausdorffInnerOuter} and Theorem \ref{HB}).
+As $E$ is a homeomorphism onto its image, mapping compacta to compacta, the sequence $b:k \mapsto E^{-1} (I_N^-(a(n))$ converges in $\tau_{io}$ as well.
+Then Th. \ref{HausdorffInnerOuter} and Th. \ref{HB} imply convergence of $b$ in $d_1$ and Theorem \ref{TFAE} implies convergence of $b$ in $\tau_+$.
 For the converse direction, let $A_n \in IP(M)$, then each $A_n$ is a PIP $I^-(q_n)$ in $N$, so we want to show that convergence of $n \mapsto A_n$ implies convergence of $n \mapsto q_n $, but this is just the openness statement of Th. \ref{recovering}.